-- ated by everyone under his ministry.
+- 1) SINCERITY: A sincere minister is appreciated by everyone under his ministry.
 In his relationship with other people, he will win their trust and faith.
 His actions reflect his real thoughts and feelings. - 2) HONESTY: A minister that is honest can be trusted with finances.
 In business and other activities, he can be expected to be faithful. - 3) SEPARATION AND HOLINESS: Ministers are people separated or set apart for the ministry.
 Their lives ought to be separated from other people and conform to the life of God.
 In all respects ministers must be holy and uphold the dignity of the ministry.